BabigaBirregah/airbnb-oslo/README.md

 ## Key Insights for the Blog

-All the findings regarding business questions make it to the blog.
+All the findings regarding business questions have made it to the blog.

 Except the top predictors of price that are boiled down to: